IELTS vs TOEFL: What's the Difference?

 Further, TOEFL being entirely computer-based means you won't have to interact with an actual human.
 IELTS speaking tests are done face-to-face with an examiner, which can be nerve-wracking for some.
 When performing writing tasks, TOEFL will have you use a keyboard, while IELTS is hand-written.
-The IELTS essay is a little shorter, at 250 words, compared to TOEFL's 300.
+In terms of length for the IELTS vs. TOEFL tests, The IELTS essay is a little shorter, at 250 words, compared to TOEFL's 300.

 In the listening portion, TOEFL will have you listen to and take notes on lectures from a university class, or snippets of on-campus conversation.
 You'll then use your notes to answer multiple choice questions.
 For IELTS, you'll listen to recordings and answer questions as you go, over a number of different, now-familiar question types.